 To summarize: right now is the time to buy a condo in Ho Chi Minh City with low prices and high potential.

-District 1 is Ho Chi Minh City’s commercial center.
-It’s the most densely populated neighborhood in Saigon, and holds claim to some of Vietnam’s most expensive properties.
+District 1 is Ho Chi Minh City’s financial and commercial center.
+It’s the most densely populated neighborhood in Saigon, holding claim to some of Vietnam’s most expensive pieces of real estate.

 Neighborhoods in Ho Chi Minh City

 HCMC is Vietnam’s largest urban hub and one of Asia’s fastest-growing cities.
 In fact, the city has 19 urban districts and 4 suburban ones.

 Choosing from 23 districts can seem overwhelming, but you’ll quickly find that the best condos in Saigon are in Districts 1, 2, 3, 5, and 10.